Wheel / sprocket bearing replacement.

 - To make it easier I'd remove the chain guard and take the chain off the

-- The drive flange (the thing that the sprocket is bolted onto) is held
+- The final drive damper drive flange (the thing that the sprocket is bolted

-in place by it's bearing which is press fitted, if it hasn't been removed
+onto) is held in place by the 35mm lock nut, if it hasn't been removed recently

-recently it may be slightly seized, gently tap the rear sprocket with a
+it may be slightly seized, gently tap the rear sprocket with a hammer then

-hammer then rotate it 30° and tap it again, rotate and tap, rotate and
+rotate it 30° and tap it again, rotate and tap, rotate and tap, until it

 - Drive the old bearing out of the drive flange, grease everything, and